Find out how much you can afford today

 What’s happening with house prices?

 House prices increased on average 3.8% in 2024.
-House prices are expected to rise gradually in 2025.
-Find out more in our House price forecast: What will happen in 2025 guide and see our guide on the cheapest places to buy a house now in the UK.
+House prices are expected to rise gradually in 2026.
+Find out more in our House price forecast and see our guide to the cheapest places to buy a house now in the UK.

 What’s the mortgage affordability rule of thumb in the UK?